Ergodic properties of one-dimensional incommensurate bilayer materials

 \subsection{Motivation}

 The field of two-dimensional materials began in 2005 with the isolation and characterization of graphene, a single layer of carbon atoms \cite{2005NovoselovGeimMorozovJiangKatsnelsonGrigorievaDubonosFirsov}.
-Since then, many other two-dimensional materials have been isolated, such as hexagonal Boron Nitride (hBN), and the transition metal dichalcogenides (TMDCs).
-The family of two-dimensional materials displays a rich variety of material properties.
-For example, while graphene is a semimetal (gapless at the Fermi level, but with a small Fermi surface), hBN is an insulator (large band gap), and the TMDCs are generally semiconductors (small band gap) \cite{geim_grigorieva}.
+Since then, many other two-dimensional materials have been isolated, such as hexagonal Boron Nitride (hBN), and the transition metal dichalcogenides (TMDCs) \cite{geim_grigorieva}.

 In recent years, attention has shifted to stackings of such materials with a relative twist.
 For general twist angles, such materials may be aperiodic at the atomic scale because of incommensurability of the layer Bravais lattices.
-However, for relatively small twist angles, many properties of such materials can be captured by effective periodic models over the lattice of interlayer disregistry oscillation known as the moir\'e pattern.
+However, for relatively small twist angles, many properties of such materials can be captured by effective continuum PDE models which are periodic over the lattice of interlayer disregistry oscillation known as the moir\'e pattern \cite{Bistritzer2011,CancesGarrigueGontier,Watson2022}.
 For this reason, such materials are known as moir\'e materials.

-Moir\'e materials have especially attracted attention since the observation of correlated insulating and superconducting electronic phases in twisted bilayer graphene twisted to the ``magic angle'' $\approx 1^\circ$ \cite{Cao2018,Cao2018a} in 2018.
-This discovery was anticipated in 2011 with the observation that the Floquet-Bloch ``moir\'e bands'' of twisted bilayer graphene become nearly flat at this twist angle \cite{Bistritzer2011}.
+Moir\'e materials have attracted huge attention since the observation of correlated insulating and superconducting electronic phases in twisted bilayer graphene twisted to the ``magic angle'' $\approx 1^\circ$ \cite{Cao2018,Cao2018a} in 2018.
 Recent years have seen many other quantum many-body electronic phases realized in moir\'e materials \cite{Kennes2021}.